LoganWongbangchuad/LoganWongbangchuad/README.md

 * Data Science: Leveraging data for smarter solutions.
 * Statistics: Understanding data trends and patterns to make informed decisions.

-Feel free to check out my projecs and reach out to me at:
+Feel free to check out my projects and reach out to me at:
 ```
 Ldellwong1@gmail.com
 ```